CBIO 101. Cancer Biology. 4 Units.

 Practical experience in teaching by serving as a teaching assistant in a cancer biology course.
 Unit values are allotted individually to reflect the level of teaching responsibility assigned to the student.

 Tumor Immunology focuses on the mechanisms by which tumors can escape from and subvert the immune system and conversely on the ability of innate and adaptive arms of the immune system to recognize and eliminate tumors.
-Topics include: tumor antigens, tumor immunosurveillance and immunoediting, tumor immunotherapy (including CAR-T and checkpoint antibodies) and cancer vaccines.
-Tracks the historical development of our understanding of modulating tumor immune response and discusses their relative significance in the light of current reserach findings.
+Topics include: tumor antigens, tumor immunosurveillance and immunoediting, tumor microenvironment, tumor iniduced immunosuppression, tumorimmunotherapy (including cancer vaccines, CARs, TILs, checkpoint antibodies, monoclonal antibodies and bispecific antibodies, as well as bone marrow transplantation and radiation therapy).
+Tracks the historical development of our understanding of modulating tumor immune response and discusses their relative significance in the light of current research findings.
 Prerequisite: for undergraduates, human biology or biology core.

 Same as: IMMUNOL 275